 Everyone should have the opportunity to live in a decent home.
-The Housing Standards and Adaptations team's role is to ensure that housing is safe to live in, and that owners carry out their legal responsibilities to maintain the property.
+The Housing Standards team's role is to ensure that housing is safe to live in, and that landlords carry out their legal responsibilities to maintain the property.
 Our policy about how we enforce housing legislation can be found on the Enforcement Policy page.

-If you rent your home from a private landlord and you are unhappy with the state of the property, the Private Sector Housing team can offer:
+If you rent your home from a landlord and you are unhappy with the condition of the property, we can:

-- advice about how to resolve the issues with your landlord
+- give you advice about how to resolve the issues with your landlord

-- a home visit to carry out an inspection and rate any hazards using the Housing Health and Safety Rating System
+- inspect your home and rate any hazards using the Housing Health and Safety Rating System

-- liaison with your landlord to get the repairs carried out
+- liaise with your landlord to get the repairs carried out

-- enforcement action to get the repairs carried out under the Housing Act 2004.
+- take enforcement action to get the repairs carried out under the Housing Act 2004.

 More information about getting repairs carried out to your property is available on the Shelter website.